Fall, Spring, Summer, Academic Year

 In these cases, students must forfeit their acceptance and will NOT be allowed to study abroad.
 Any student who must forfeit their acceptance and/or attendance on a study abroad program due to a probationary status is wholly responsible for any and all financial expenses incurred.

-Students do not need to have any Czech language background, as many courses on this program are taught in English.
+Students do not need to have any Czech language background, as most courses on this program are taught in English.

 These documents outline the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 Cost sheets include fees charged on students’ U-Bills, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.